orix-software/orix-software.github.io/docs/home/buildrom.md

 The limit is 16KB for a ROM for instance.
 But, it's maybe enough because many operations are done with kernel calls (fopen for example).

+Kernel is always **available** when "set" banking is RAM or EEPROM, or are changed.
+Bank 7 (kernel is always available even when there is swapping between banks)

 ## Bank Structure

 If you want to build an orix compatible rom, a special format is used for Orix bank.